hth313/OS4/doc/applications.rst

    control, so you can often end your function with a ``RTN`` instruction.

-This way we set the push flag late and get a sensible default, it is normally enabled.
+This way we set the push flag late and get a sensible default, which is to enable stack lft.
 However, it is easy to forget about it and just do a ``RTN`` when leaving the push flag in the same state would have been more appropriate.

 While this is the recommended way, it is possible to revert the logic and set the push flag early and always exit by not touching it.
-This may make sense if you have support routines to bring up your internal environment as well as more elaborate exits.
+This may make sense if you have support routines to bring up your internal environment as well as an elaborate exit.
 Still, it can be a good idea to consider doing the "normal" way as it makes the overall code base more uniform with everything else.

-In any case, it can be good to have tests of stack lift behavior for your application.
+In any case, it can be a good idea to actually test the stack lift behavior of your functions.
 This is after all a much forgotten detail.
 The Ladybug module contains test code that inspects the behavior of the push flag for its functions.
+The HP-41 manuals also specifies in great detail how functions affect (or not) the stack lift flag.

 Data entry
 ==========